gregdurham/collectd-kairosdb/README.md

 *Formatter* - the full path to a formatter.
 See the Formatters section below.

+*PluginFormatterPath* - the path to the directory where plugin formatters exist.
+Optional.
+See the Formatters section below.

 *HostSeparator* - separator character used between host name parts.
 Defaults to underscore("_").

 *LowercaseMetricNames* - lower cases the metric name if true.
 Defaults to false.